fscorrupt/awesome-stars/README.md

 - [files-community/Files](https://github.com/files-community/Files) - A modern file manager that helps users organize their files and folders.
 - [Macro-Deck-App/Macro-Deck](https://github.com/Macro-Deck-App/Macro-Deck) - Macro Deck transforms your phone, tablet, or any device equipped with a modern internet browser into an efficient remote macro pad.
 With this tool, you can execute single or multi-step actions seamles
 - [okieselbach/SyncMLViewer](https://github.com/okieselbach/SyncMLViewer) - A small real time SyncML protocol Viewer
-- [revenz/FileFlows](https://github.com/revenz/FileFlows) - FileFlows is a file processing application that can execute actions against a file in a tree flow structure.
 - [saltydk/SARotate](https://github.com/saltydk/SARotate) -
 - [xfouloux/TraktToPlex](https://github.com/xfouloux/TraktToPlex) - Sync watched status from Trakt to Plex Media Server
 - [NickeManarin/ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - 🎬 ScreenToGif allows you to record a selected area of your screen, edit and save it as a gif or video.